DamianS1987/simplePageLoader/README.md

 The Simple Page Loader plugin provides you with a loading bar with additional api for you.

-In your project you only have to add  "div" element with `id = "loaderCanvas"`.
+In your project you only have to add  "div" element with `id = "loaderCanvas"` with "div child element `class="lineLoader"` .
 [Stefan Gabson's boilerplate ](http://stefangabos.ro/jquery/jquery-plugin-boilerplate-revisited/)has been used to create this plugin.

 To modify the default options of the plugin: